Utah & Pacific Railroad (1897-1901)

 Utah & Pacific Railroad was incorporated, in Utah.
 (Utah corporation number 2263)

-(The Salt Lake Tribune of January 1, 1899 says that Utah & Pacific was incorporated on August 19, 1898; the Salt Lake City Daily Tribune of January 1, 1897 says that the road was organized in March 1896.)
+(The Salt Lake Tribune of January 1, 1899 says that Utah & Pacific was incorporated on August 19, 1898; two years before, the Salt Lake City Daily Tribune of January 1, 1897 says that the road was organized in March 1896.)

 August 20, 1898